Santuario de Santa María Magdalena

 You can climb to the top of the castle via the narrow staircase to take in the views of the cathedral and the surrounding area.

-The castle is free to get in, simply walk through the arch in the wall behind the cathedral.
+The castle is free to get in, simply walk through the arch in the wall behind the cathedral to get to this castle.

 Visit the Casa Museo Modernista